vihugoos/feedback-widget-server/README.md

 ## About The Project

 <img src="" align="center" height="500" alt="Project Home Page">
-The feedback widget server to save the feedbacks in the database and send an email to the administrator notifying them of the new feedback made.
+The feedback widget server to save the feedbacks in the database and send an email to the administrator notifying them of the new feedback.

 ### Built With